PamixSun/pamixsun.github.io/_posts/2014-06-21-simple-is-better.markdown

 categories: update
 ---

-Why we need to study algorithms ?
+Why do we need to study algorithms ?
 The reasons can be summarized as follows:

   * Their impact is broad and far-reaching.
   * Old roots, new opportunities.